Code-Institute-Submissions/cmd-source-MS3-Dishes_OctResub/README.md

     - Create an env.py file
     - Create a gitignore file and type "env.py" into that file to hide your enviroment variables
     - Within the env.py this is where you can put your enviroment varialbes like I have above ("IP", "PORT", ""SECRET_KEY", "MONGO_URI", "MONGO_DBNAME")
-- Make a Procfile so Heroku knows the main app by using the command "python app.py > Procfile"
+- Make a Procfile and a requirements file so Heroku knows the main app and whats needed to run the app with "pip3 freeze --local > requirements.txt" and "echo web: python app.py > Procfile"
 - Over in Heroku setup an account and create an app with a unique name
 - Deploy your app on Github and then over on Heroku connect your Github repository within the deploy tab
 - Within Config Vars on Heroku place your enviroment variables that are stored in your env.py file.
 (They must be exact)